evh111/aniframe/app/matrixController/devices/README.md

 ## Overview

 A matrix device consists of many pixels that we write 3 bits of data to.
-The device is broken down into sections; the first section is the first row form the top and the first row from the center.
+The device is broken down into sections; the first section is the first row from the top and the first row from the center.
 For example, the first section of a 16x32 matrix would be the starred portion here:

 ```
 ********************************
 --------------------------------